Ashleigh N Williams

 Modern Europe; Military History and Societies; Race, Gender, and Non-conforming Sexualities

 Ashleigh Williams is a PhD student at George Mason University, studying 20th century Germany, race and gender.
-Her specific research foci are the experiences of Black Germans, migrant populations, women and national identity construction in (East) Germany’s post-World War II period.
+Her specific research foci are the experiences of Black Germans, migrant populations, women, youth and state socialism in (East) Germany’s post-World War II period.

-She is concurrently a Graduate Research Assistant at GMU (Professor George Oberle, History Librarian at Fenwick Library) working on developing a digital project that centers the experiences of Black American soldiers returning to the Northern Virginia area from their service in the European theater of World War II.
+She is concurrently a Graduate Teaching Assistant at GMU and concurrently working on her dissertation "Picture Perfect Solidarity?
+Race, Socialist Internationalism, and Postcolonial Worldmaking in East Germany."
 She previously studied at Texas State University (BA International Relations) and Sam Houston State University (MA History).

 Courses Taught